About our organisation

 We continually look for opportunities to be creative and innovative.
 We connect people with nature and promote, protect and enhance biodiversity as an integral part of our practice.
 We explore ways to improve York’s public spaces and routes so they are better places for people who walk and cycle, with less traffic, and more trees, plants, and wildlife.

 We aim to leave a sustainable legacy from all our work.
-Examples include creating long-term walking and cycling buddy schemes, developing open online learning courses and producing creative and accessible online resources, such as routes, maps, galleries, videos and audio trails.
+Examples include creating long-term buddy schemes, developing online learning courses and producing accessible online resources, such as routes, maps, videos and audio trails.

 We work strategically across the city and are embedded in York’s community network, working cooperatively with multiple partners and as part of city networks, including York CVS, City of York Council and Live Well York.
-We deliver activities in partnership with Cycle Heaven, York St John University, Chocolate Works Care Village, The Lodge Care Home, The Oaks Care Home, MySight York, and the Humber Coast and Vale Green Social Prescribing Programme.
+We currently deliver activities in partnership with Cycle Heaven, York St John University, Chocolate Works Care Village, MySight York, and the Humber Coast and Vale Green Social Prescribing Programme.

 We advocate for better infrastructure – more city space for walking and cycling, an inclusive approach to city mobility, and to keep York’s walking and cycling paths and linked green spaces safe, accessible, convenient and constantly being improved.
 Our priorities are to improve walking and cycling routes for safety, accessibility and biodiversity.
 We support the Wheels for Wellbeing Guide to Inclusive Cycling.

-Sustainability is at the heart of what we do.
+Environmental sustainability is at the heart of what we do.
 We prioritise work that tackles the climate and nature emergencies.
-We ensure our work has as low an environmental impact as possible, and enhances the natural world.
-All our team walk or cycle during the course of their work.
+We ensure our work has as low an environmental impact as possible, and enhances the biodiversity of the natural world.
+All our team are home-based and walk, cycle or take public transport for their work.
 We ask participants to take sustainable transport to our activities if they can.
-We source local suppliers, contractors and products made with sustainable principles, which means we also invest into our local community.
-We carry out sustainable office practices.
+We source environmentally sustainable products from local suppliers and locally-sourced refreshments and biodegradable materials at events.
+We use renewal energy, minimise water use and waste in our main office, use recycled office supplies and cycle deliverers.
+We publicly celebrate our environmental measures.
 We are a member of One Planet York, a collaborative movement of organisations and individuals working towards a sustainable York.
 Have a look at our latest Environmental Sustainability Policy.

 Accessibility

 We make all our communications, activities, services and resources as accessible as possible to people of all ages, abilities and life situations, with particular consideration of the needs stated by our priority groups.
-Examples include child-carrying bike equipment loans; comprehensive, tailored support into cycling for those with health challenges through Start Cycling with Cake Confidence; assisted Cycling Without Age Rides in Triobike Taxis for elders; sensory Nature Walks; and offer of website, online and other printed information in alternative formats for those with disabilities.
+Examples include tailored support into cycling for those with health challenges through Start Cycling with Cake Confidence; assisted Cycling Without Age Rides in Triobike Taxis for elders; sensory Nature Walks for the visually-impaired community; and offer of online and other printed information in alternative formats for those with disabilities.
 We provide clear accessibility information in any promotion of our activities.
-We also work with specialist disability organisations to meet any additional needs outside our work, such as facilitating all-ability bike hire and purchase, and carer support.
+We also work with specialist disability organisations to meet any additional needs , such as facilitating all-ability bike hire or carer support.

 Please let us know if you would like any of this website, online or other printed information in Easy Read, large print or audio, or if you’d like someone to talk anything through with you.
 If you have any feedback about accessibility and how we can improve, please email yorkbikebelles@gmail.com.